M2Team/NanaGet/ReadMe.md

 ## Features

 - Currently based on aria2. (https://github.com/aria2/aria2#features)
-- Multi-language Support: English and Simplified Chinese.
+- Multi-language Support: English, German, Japanese, Traditional Chinese and Simplified Chinese.
 - Packaging with MSIX for modern deployment experience.
 - Modernize the UI with XAML Islands with dark and light mode support.
 (Dynamic dark and light mode switching is supported for Windows 11 and later.)